pittednet/LibraryLinks/VideoLinks.md

 The puzzle of motivation | Dan Pink: https://www.youtube.com/watch?v=rrkrvAUbU9Y

 Agile Product Ownership in a nutshell.
 Aidan's favourite short video that explains everything you need to know about Product Owners and Scrum.
-By Henrik Knipberg https://www.youtube.com/watch?v=502ILHjX9EE
+By Henrik Knipberg: https://www.youtube.com/watch?v=502ILHjX9EE